If you’ve been suffering with chronic back pain, you may be hoping that spinal surgery will provide relief.

 What many people fail to realise however, is that spinal surgery alone is only half of the equation.
 It can be devastating to undergo a major operation, only to find the pain is still there months or even years afterward.

-This is why it is important to seek the support of a physiotherapist throughout your recovery, so you can work towards a pain-free future.
+This is why it is important to seek the support of a spinal consultant throughout your recovery, so you can work towards a pain-free future.

 How to Get the Best Results from Spinal Surgery

 The human body is incredibly complex, and no one body part operates in isolation – and this is particularly true of the spine.
 There are many factors which affect it, including weight, posture, biomechanics, and muscle control.

 So while spinal surgery can help with some back problems, there are still other factors in play.

 Additionally, when your body is injured – including after surgery – it compensates, trying to rest the affected part.
 After spinal surgery, the body will put extra load on other areas of the spine without you even being aware.
 The end result?
 Potential further pain.

 For these reasons, relying on spinal surgery alone – without the support of a physiotherapist during the recovery period – can even lead to a 5% increase in disability!